anupamk9/Golang-Programs/README.md

 ## Introduction

-This repository is a centralized location for storing and managing lab programs related to Go programming language for the MCA372D course.
+This repository is a centralized location for storing and managing lab programs related to Go programming language for the MCA372D course at Christ (Deemed to be University).
 The goal is to provide a well-organized structure for both storage and collaboration on programming assignments and labs.

 ## Lab Programs